-With reference to the industry as a whole, there are a few key attributes that distinguish MBA Studio:
+With reference to the industry as a whole, a few key attributes distinguish MBA Studio:

 1. There are no dummy solicitations here; no ‘insight’ guides that give you a taster of what you need to know and then ask for money; no ‘free’ downloads that lead to cash outlays if you want full value.
 Every resource on this site is free and does not require your email address or any other information from you.

 2. Service prices are transparent and directly available here on the site, so you do not need to sign up or provide your email address or other personal information to know what they are.
 Transparency also assures you that, while services options are adapted to clients’ needs, and discounted in bulk, there are no special private deals.

 3. The MBA Studio offers a uniquely flexible full-text markup editing and content advisory service, based on a per-100 word model.
 You can even exclude paragraphs from review, therefore exclude them from the bill.
 You only pay for what you use, and you control the process.
 I challenge you to find a more flexible, cost-effective service out there, among reputable providers!

 4. You get the expert.
 Many MBA admissions consulting firms have dozens of consultants and adjuncts, and while you pay for the top insight and editing, you may get a part-timer.
 At MBA Studio you get Avi, from start to finish.

 5. There is no hype.
 MBA Studio is a boutique business that refreshes its client base year after year (much of it by word of mouth) and has no ambitions to grow.
 So it doesn’t need to over-promise school admission chances to drive new business—to pay its consultant base or marketing overhead or fuel other industry ambitions.
 Avi can either help you or not, and if not he’ll say so.